mark-schultz-wu/mark-schultz-wu.github.io/_posts/2022-07-02-lattices-for-programmers-pt2.md

             return b

 Note that this code works for cryptographically large parameters (which is $$n\in [500,1000]$$ roughly and $$q\approx 2^{10}$$).
-This is because lattice-based encryption is essentially just simple linear algebra on word-size integers!
+This is because lattice-based encryption is essentially just simple linear algebra on word-size integers [[^RING]]!
 With this idea for how lattice-based encryption should work, we can re-introduce the noise, and fix the issues it brings about.

+[^RING]: Here, "integers" is somewhat particular to FrodoKEM.
+Optimized schemes (based on structured lattices) such as Saber and Kyber instead do "linear algebra" with vectors/matrices of *polynomials*.

 # Noisey (Private-key) Lattice-based Encryption